Frequently Asked Questions

 What is required for approval?

-As an undergraduate applying for entry into a combination degree program, you must have a minimum cumulative 3.0 UF GPA and complete a statement of goals to enroll in graduate coursework while you are completing your undergraduate degree.
-Once you apply for admission to the Graduate School, however, you must meet the admission standards required by the master’s program.
+As an undergraduate applying for entry into a combination degree program, you must have a minimum cumulative 3.0 UF GPA, meet all other eligibility requirements, and obtain approval from your undergraduate program and the CJC graduate division to enroll in graduate coursework while you are completing your undergraduate degree.
+Once you apply for admission to the Graduate School, you must meet the admission standards required by the Master of Arts in Mass Communication (MAMC) program.

 What is required so that my graduate coursework can also count toward my master’s degree?